drtonyr/carbonTaxBackstop/docs/README.md

 This project investigates the inpact of a [Carbon Tax](https://en.wikipedia.org/wiki/Carbon_tax) on UK household spending.
 It is widely accepted that we must achieve [carbon neutrality](https://en.wikipedia.org/wiki/Carbon_neutrality) as soon as is practical and a carbon tax is one of the major tools that are available to achive this.

 This project takes an intentionally basic view of the problem.
 It assumes that the UK can implement a carbon tax and that the revenues raised can be used to sequester carbon such that we achieve neurality.
 In order not to disavantage the lowest income households a universal household income is included so that there is no net change to decile 2 (with lower deciles gaining and higher deciles contributing).
 Constraining the problem allows for an analyis of the carbon tax.
-All source code is available at [https://github.com/drtonyr/basicCarbonTaxUK] under MIT licence so that others may freely build on this work.
+All source code is available at [github.com/drtonyr/basicCarbonTaxUK](https://github.com/drtonyr/basicCarbonTaxUK) under MIT licence so that others may freely build on this work.

 ## Methodolgy

-The [Office for National Statistics](https://www.ons.gov.uk/) collects and publishes a wide variety of data for the UK, specifically [https://www.ons.gov.uk/peoplepopulationandcommunity/personalandhouseholdfinances/expenditure/datasets/detailedhouseholdexpenditurebyequivaliseddisposableincomedecilegroupoecdmodifiedscaleuktable31e](Detailed household expenditure by equivalised disposable income decile group: Table 3.1E).
+The [Office for National Statistics (ONS)](https://www.ons.gov.uk/) collects and publishes a wide variety of data for the UK, specifically [Detailed household expenditure by equivalised disposable income decile group: Table 3.1E](https://www.ons.gov.uk/peoplepopulationandcommunity/personalandhouseholdfinances/expenditure/datasets/detailedhouseholdexpenditurebyequivaliseddisposableincomedecilegroupoecdmodifiedscaleuktable31e).

+This work differs from the ONS values in a couple of respects.
+The [COICOP)(https://ec.europa.eu/eurostat/statistics-explained/index.php/Glossary:Classification_of_individual_consumption_by_purpose_(COICOP)) categories have been expanded to include:  FINISH

+The weekly expenditures have been scaled to annual expenditures.
+Throughout this work all values are per annum.

 ### Calculation of elasticity